Europium: Compounds

 Europium compounds tend to exist in a trivalent oxidation state under most conditions.
-Commonly these compounds feature Eu(III) bound by 6–9 oxygenic ligands.
+Commonly these compounds feature Eu(III) bound by 6–9 oxygen-donating ligands.
 The Eu(III) sulfates, nitrates and chlorides are soluble in water or polar organic solvents.
 Lipophilic europium complexes often feature acetylacetonate-like ligands, such as EuFOD.

 Halides

 Europium metal reacts with all the halogens: